 McDonnell Pediatric Research Building, 5th Floor

-Role of erythrocytes in pathologic vascular signaling.
-We employ several novel experimental platforms to pursue a range of basic, translational, and clinical studies exploring: (1) the role of erythrocytes in context-responsive metabolism of vasoactive effectors in flowing blood; (2) molecular control of antioxidant defense in erythrocytes; (3) the role of acquired injury to normal erythrocytes in the pathophysiology of acute lung injury and multiple organ failure syndrome; and (4) the impact of genetic abnormalities in erythrocytes upon antioxidant defense and vascular signaling (modeled by sickle cell anemia).
-Query is modeled on many levels from isolated proteins – cell culture – isolated organ – whole mouse – to studies in humans.
+Our focus is on the role of erythrocytes in pathologic vascular signaling.
+We employ several novel experimental platforms to pursue a range of basic, translational, and clinical studies exploring the role of erythrocytes in context-responsive metabolism of vasoactive effectors in flowing blood; the molecular control of antioxidant defense in erythrocytes; the role of acquired injury to normal erythrocytes in the pathophysiology of acute lung injury and multiple organ failure syndrome; and the impact of genetic abnormalities in erythrocytes upon antioxidant defense and vascular signaling (modeled by sickle cell anemia).
+Query is modeled on many levels, from isolated proteins to cell culture to isolated organ to whole mouse to studies in humans.

 Todd Druley, MD, PhD